Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Results and Conclusions

-It is well known that the stellar mass \citep{kauffmann03, birnboim03, dekel06, keres05, gabor10} and the available cold gas mass content \citep{dave12, lilly13, saintonge12, violino18, thorp22} also play a very important role in deciding the star formation in a galaxy.
+The stellar mass \citep{birnboim03, dekel06, bamford09} and the available cold gas mass content \citep{saintonge12, violino18, thorp22} also play a very important role in deciding the star formation rate in galaxies.
 We test if the differences occurring in $u-r$ colour and SFR of galaxies in major pairs residing in $D1$ and $D2$ type environments arise due to the differences in their stellar mass and cold gas content.
-We use a Kolmogorov-Smirnov (KS) test to compare the distributions of stellar mass and cold gas mass of major paired galaxies in $D1$ and $D2$ type environments.
+We use a KS test to compare the distributions of stellar mass and cold gas mass of major paired galaxies in $D1$ and $D2$ type environments.
 The probability distribution functions of the two properties in $D1$ and $D2$ type environments are shown in the two panels of \autoref{Fig2}.
 We first carry out the test for the major pairs with all possible pair separations.
 We then conduct separate tests for the major pairs with pair separation $>50$ kpc and $<50$ kpc.
 The results for the KS test are tabulated in \autoref{tab:ks}.
-The results show that null hypothesis for stellar mass and cold gas mass for all the major pairs can be rejected at $90\%$ and $99\%$ confidence levels respectively.
+We note that null hypothesis for all the major pairs can be rejected at $90\%$ and $99\%$ confidence levels for stellar mass and cold gas mass respectively.
 This implies that the stellar mass distribution of galaxies in major pairs residing in $D1$ and $D2$ type environment are likely to be drawn from the same parent population.
-However, the galaxies in major pairs residing in filaments and sheets have a significantly different cold gas mass distribution.
-We also arrive at the same conclusions for the major pairs with $r>50$ kpc Interestingly, the results for the major pairs with $r< 50$ kpc suggest that the null hypothesis for stellar mass can be rejected at a very low confidence level ($< 60\%$), whereas for cold gas mass, it can be rejected at $\leq 90\%$ confidence level.
-Thus, stellar mass of major pair galaxies with $r<50$ kpc in $D1$ and $D2$ type environment are highly likely to be drawn from the same parent population.
+However, the galaxies in major pairs from filaments and sheets have a significantly different cold gas mass distribution.
+We also arrive at the same conclusions for the major pairs with $r>50$ kpc.
+Interestingly, the results for the major pairs with $r< 50$ kpc suggest that the null hypothesis for stellar mass can be rejected at a very low confidence level ($< 60\%$), whereas for cold gas mass, it can be rejected at $\leq 90\%$ confidence level.
+Thus, stellar mass of major pair galaxies with $r<50$ kpc in $D1$ and $D2$ type environment are highly likely to be drawn from the same underlying population.
 This clearly shows that stellar mass and available cold gas mass of the paired galaxies are not responsible for the differences observed in their $u-r$ colour and SFR in $D1$ and $D2$ type environments at smaller pair separations ($r< 50$ kpc).